hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

     - However, in order to implement something like a uniqueness constraint for usernames, it’s not sufficient to have a total ordering of operations as you also need to know when that order is finalized, aka total order broadcast.
     - Total order broadcast says that if every message represents a write to the database, and every replica processes the same writes in the same order, then the replicas will remain consistent with each other.
   - Distributed transaction and consensus.
+    - There are several situations in which it is important for nodes to reach consensus such as leader election and atomic commit in database.
+    - 2-phase commit (2PC) algorithm is the most common way for achieving atomic transaction commit across multiple nodes.
+      - 2PC uses a new component as a coordinator to manage all nodes.
+      - The application first requests a globally unique transaction ID from the coordinator for transaction.
+      - When the application is ready to commit, the coordinator begins phase 1: send a prepare request to each of the nodes, tagged with the ID, asking them whether they are able to commit.
+      - If all participants reply "yes", the coordinator sends out a commit request to all nodes in phase 2, while if any of them says "no", the coordinator sends an abort request.
+      - If the coordinator fails after all participants reply "yes" in phase 1, participants have no way of knowing whether to commit or abort in phase 2.
+The only way how this can complete is to wait for the coordinator to recover.
+      - Three-phase commit (3PC) has been proposed as alternative to 2PC.
+However, it assumes a network with bounded delay and nodes with bounded response times which is not practical in most systems.

 ## III.
 Derived data